MaksymilianBlas/TeslaCoil/README.md

 # TeslaCoil
 Project made for my engineering diploma at PWr.
+Worked beautifuly at 60 V DC supply, and was supposed to run also on 230 V AC, but the driver MOSFETs blew up at both of the two trials.
+The reason might have been poorly selected MOSFETs, insuficient protection circuitry (eg. lack of snubbers) or other, unknown.
+The schematic was prepared in some online tool, and the device was assembled using a universal perfboard, not a PCB (although a PCB was designed in Altium Designer for the sake of the thesis paper).